 About the Degree

+We are not accepting enrollment for Fall 2020 through Spring 2021 academic year, at this time, for this program.
 The Master of Divinity (MDiv) degree prepares students for leadership roles in congregations, faith-based communities, and ministerial settings.
 Students develop skills to interpret scripture, foster theological reflection and draw upon a rich theological heritage to sustain an effective pastoral practice.
 As reflective practitioners, students integrate classroom studies and interpersonal learning with meaningful internship experiences throughout the greater Seattle area.

 The School of Theology and Ministry has signed formal partnership agreements with 14 Christian denominations and works with more than 24 interfaith collaborators.
 This provides a dynamic context for studying faith community leadership.

 - Chaplaincy Specialization

 - The MDiv Chaplaincy specialization prepares individuals to serve as a certified chaplain in hospitals, hospice, military, correctional facilities, social service agencies and more.

 - MDiv + Post-Master’s Certificate in one of the following